puzzle/skills/README.md

 -   [RVM (Ruby Version Manager)](https://rvm.io/) ([installation](https://rvm.io/rvm/install) requires `curl` and `gpg`)
 -   Either [PostgreSQL](https://www.postgresql.org/) or [Docker](https://www.docker.com/) for the Database (Docker is recommended)

-## Setup dockerized Application👩🏽‍💻
-We're glad you want to setup your machine for PuzzleSkills development 💃

 ## Openshift deployment
 To deploy the project to openshift make sure you set the following environment variables:
 - LOCAL=false